gravitational/teleport/web/packages/README.md

 # Packages

-This directory contains Gravitational npm packages.
+This directory contains Gravitational Web UI packages.
 A package can be a stand-alone web application or library referenced by other packages.

 ## Description